 - For those cleaning companies that also rely on employed staff, we offer employers’ liability insurance up to £10 million in claims as standard.

 So why do I need cleaners’ insurance for my business?

-The business you have built is likely to have taken a lot of hard work, blood, sweat and tears.
+The business you have built is likely to have taken a lot of hard work.
 The fact that all of that effort might be undone in an instant is reason enough to put cleaners’ insurance near the top of your list of priorities.